Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Introduction

 Quantum Hamiltonian simulation algorithms can be broadly grouped into two families of techniques: Linear Combination of Unitaries (LCU)~\cite{childs2012LCUs} and product formulas~\cite{childs2021theory}.
 There have been proposals in each of these families for the simulation of time-dependent Hamiltonians.
 Notably, the Dyson series in the LCU category provides an efficient, and in some regimes state-of-the-art, interaction-picture technique for this purpose~\cite{low2018hamiltonian,kieferova2019simulating,babbush2019quantum,su2021fault}.
 In the product formula category, prior arts include the Suzuki and continuous qDRIFT methods~\cite{wiebe2010higher,berry2020time}.

-Here, we study yet another approach, the Magnus operator~\cite{magnus1954exponential}, which is an alternative to the explicit time-ordering of operators indicated by the Dyson series and Suzuki methods~\cite{magnus1954exponential,blanes2009magnus}.
-While popular in the field of quantum control~\cite{ribeiro2017systematic,shapira2020theory,le2022analytic}, it has received less attention in quantum computing, perhaps due to the need to implement exponentials of commutators~\cite{childs2013product,chen2022efficient,bosse2024efficient}.
+Here, we study yet another approach, the Magnus operator~\cite{magnus1954exponential}, which is an alternative to the explicit time-ordering of operators indicated by the Dyson series and Suzuki methods~\cite{magnus1954exponential,blanes2009magnus}, and enjoys popularity in the field of quantum control~\cite{ribeiro2017systematic,shapira2020theory,le2022analytic}.
+Recently, the Magnus operator has been adapted to its use under the LCU paradigm~\cite{an2022time,fang2024time}.
+However, it has received less attention in its product formula form as a quantum algorithm, perhaps due to the need to implement exponentials of commutators~\cite{childs2013product,chen2022efficient,bosse2024efficient,casas2024commutators}.
 Fortunately, the development over the past two decades of commutator-free quasi-Magnus operators (CFQMs) bypasses this necessity~\cite{blanes2006fourth,alvermann2011high,blanes2017high,blanes2009magnus}.
 CFQMs are commutator-free product formulas that approximate the Magnus operator evolution to a desired order.

 A key advantage of most quantum algorithms for electronic Hamiltonian simulation is their ability to efficiently achieve a desired target error~\cite{childs2019nearly}.
 In contrast, classical algorithms implementing Magnus and quasi-Magnus operators suffer from an error that is less tightly controlled because they often need to approximate the computation of each exponential, relying for instance on Krylov subspace or Lanczos methods~\cite{bader2018exponential,iserles2018magnus}; though there are exceptions~\cite{celledoni2000approximating}.